What Was Announced

 Germany provides the clearest evidence of what happens when plug-in solar reaches mainstream retail.
 Following the Solarpaket I simplification in May 2024, German supermarkets and DIY stores rapidly began stocking Balkonkraftwerke (balcony power plants).
 The results were striking.

 Aldi and Lidl — the discounters with the largest footprint in both Germany and the UK — stocked 800W plug-in solar kits as part of their regular home and garden specials.
 An Aldi kit priced at approximately £299 in the German market sold out within days of launch.
 The discounters' characteristic "middle aisle" model — where limited quantities of seasonal products create urgency — proved particularly effective at driving impulse consideration for a product that consumers had not previously thought of as a household purchase.
+Our guide to Lidl's plug-in solar panels covers exactly what those German kits contain and the current UK availability picture.

 Alongside the discounters, German DIY chains OBI and Bauhaus, and electronics retailers Saturn and MediaMarkt, all carried plug-in solar as a standard range item.
 This saturation of distribution channels — not just one retailer, but many — was a key factor in driving the 430,000 new German registrations seen in 2025 alone.